1. If I publish a paper as a graduate student at U of T, can it still be used as part of my thesis?

 Graduate Awards section of this website for more information.

-Furthermore, you may wish to book an appointment with the SGS Financial Counsellor, who may be able to direct you to additional resources; to do so, please call the Graduate Awards Office at 416-946-0808, or visit 63 St. George Street.
+Furthermore, you may wish to book an appointment with the SGS Financial Advisor, who may be able to direct you to additional resources; to do so, please call the Graduate Awards Office at 416-946-0808, or visit 63 St. George Street.

 13. Why is it important for me to keep my Mailing Address and Permanent Address up-to-date on the Student Web Service (ROSI/ACORN)?